andylow92/Tomo/README.md

 ### Choosing a Character

 Currently the default character is Pinch the lobster.
-The new characters (Mochi, Unit-7, enzo) are built and ready — swap the SVG component in `Pet.tsx` to switch.
+The new characters (Mochi, Unit-7, Enzo) are built and ready — swap the SVG component in `Pet.tsx` to switch.
 Character selection UI is planned for the onboarding wizard.

 ### Personality